-And greetings to you, distinguished members of this audience, regular members of this audience, respected members of this audience.
+And greetings to you, distinguished members of this audience, regular members of this audience, respected members of this audience, and also hello to you, Libs.

-A program that meets and surpasses all audience expectations every day.
+You're tuned to the most listened-to radio talk show in America, a program, a program that meets and surpasses all audience expectations every day.

-And that's uh that's no mean feat.
+And that's no mean feat.

 It's great to have you with us.